AlexzanderFlores/WOKCommands/README.md

 # Per-Server Command Prefixes

-_This feature requires a MongoDB connection to be present._
+_This feature requires a database connection to be present._

 Allowing server owners to configure your bot's prefix will help prevent prefix collisions with existing bots.
 There is a simple command for server owners to configure prefixes: